ebiwd/EBI-Mail-template/README.md

 # EBI-Mail-template
 E-mail templates and guidance for Mac Mail stationary and Thunderbird message templates

+## Tips
+- Analytics:
+  - If you're using Google Analytics, tt's a good idea to track links with the custom URL builder: https://support.google.com/analytics/answer/1033867?hl=en
+  - To track e-mail opens, use images with specific files names (a la: `2016-winter-campaign.gif`) and use server-side tracking.

 ## Mac Mail
 Mac Mail uses "[stationary](http://www.instructables.com/id/Easy-Customizing-of-Apple-Mail-Stationary/)".